MSKL/fit-bi-pa2-asteroids/README.md

 - `examples/highscores.txt` which contains high scores

 ## Documentation
 Run `make doc` to generate the doxygene documentation.
 The documentation is generated into the `doc` folder.
+View the /doc/index.html file to see the generated documentation.

 ## How to compile
 This project relies on the SDL2 framework that must be installed.